phiresky/gitty-backup-rs/README.md

     Git does not track empty directories.
 I don't think there's an actual reason for this since the internal format can easily handle an empty tree.
 In fact, the empty tree object [does exist](https://stackoverflow.com/questions/9765453/is-gits-semi-secret-empty-tree-object-reliable-and-why-is-there-not-a-symbolic) but it's only used in special cases.

 5. Missing metadata
-    Git does not store any file permissions, ownership, modified time, etc.
+   Git does not store any file permissions, ownership, modified time, extended attributes, etc.

+6. git does not store depth to root commit in commit object (easy to calculate, needed for optimizations)